-TACOMA — Tony James Barrett, 41, of Spanaway, who allegedly called a Seattle TV station and said he had killed his wife, was charged Monday with first-degree murder after his wife’s body was found in a Tacoma hotel room last week.
+TACOMA — Tony James Barrett, 42, of Spanaway, who called a Seattle TV station in March and said he had killed his wife, pleaded guilty to murder Friday and was sentenced to 26 years, four months in prison.

-According to Lindquist, Barrett arrived at his wife’s workplace in DuPont last Wednesday and the two left together in a van.
+According to Lindquist, Barrett arrived at his wife’s workplace in DuPont on March 13 and the two left together in a van.
 Surveillance video shows the two checking into a Tacoma motel later.

-At about 6:50 p.m.
-Wednesday, the defendant called KOMO-TV in Seattle to report that he killed his wife and asked that they post it on the station’s Facebook page, Lindquist said.
+At about 6:50 p.m. that day the defendant called KOMO-TV in Seattle to report that he killed his wife and asked that they post it on the station’s Facebook page, Lindquist said.
 Police were alerted.

 The next morning, at about 2:50 a.m., the defendant’s truck was seen driving in the wrong direction on I-705 in Tacoma.
 Police began a high-speed pursuit.
 The defendant was eventually stopped in Gig Harbor and a K-9 unit took him down.
 At Tacoma General Hospital, he was treated for injuries and an over-the-counter drug overdose.